 - Leave out weekends: Think carefully about whether you want to run your ads on weekends.
-If the user can’t reach out to you on weekends, you might want to not run ads.
-Think about offering other conversion options such as whitepaper downloads or scheduling an appointment through tools like Calendly.
+If the user can’t reach out to you on weekends, you might wish not to run ads Think about offering other conversion options such as whitepaper downloads or scheduling an appointment through tools like Calendly.

-- Use performance evaluation for adjustments: Google Ads gives you the option to run a performance evaluation of your campaign on a daily as well as on an hourly basis.
+- Use performance evaluation for adjustments: Google Ads gives you the option to run a performance evaluation of your campaign daily and on an hourly basis.
 In this way, you can see at which times your ad performs particularly well or poorly.
 Use this data and make adjustments to your ad schedule.

-In order to be better remembered by your potential customers during the customer journey, I strongly advise you to also use the so-called Remarketing Lists for Search Ads (RLSA).
-With the help of these lists, the data of all those users who have already visited your website is collected, so that they can also be addressed with targeted search ads afterwards.
-In addition to that, you can a display remarketing campaign.
+To be better remembered by your potential customers during the customer journey, I strongly advise you to use the so-called Remarketing Lists for Search Ads (RLSA).
+Here you collect the data of website visitors without conversions and create a separate campaign to target these users with search ads afterwards.
+In addition to that, you can set up a display remarketing campaign.

 7. Conversion Tracking

-To ensure a successful campaign, it is important to track all of your interactions with potential customers.
-This way you can also leverage smart bidding strategies like conversion maximisation.
+It is vital to track all of your interactions with potential customers.
+This way, you can also leverage smart bidding strategies like conversion maximisation.
 Here are some hard and soft conversions you can track:

 - Form submissions